project-meucci/thimm.github.io/docs/Farm Gate/Sheep-lameness-the-5-point-plan.md

 ---
-title: Sheep lameness & the 5-Point Plan
+title: Sheep Lameness The 5 Point Plan
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-04-20)